P R O J E C T S

 Description/Highlights: 1) Expecting social sanctions does not reduce the frequency of bribe offers; 2) Variations in acceptance and detection rates overshadow the effect of expecting social sanctions; 3) Psychopathy level is associated with the frequency and probability of offering a bribe; 4) Psychopathic individuals are less self-regarding if the choice directly negatively affects another individual.

-Predicting Two-Stage Risk-Taking and Bribing
+Predicting Risk-Taking

 AI-Induced Corruption